pavlo-myskov/get-job/README.md

 <summary>Namecheap.com (Active)</summary>
 The get-job.org domain is registered on namecheap.com

-- Buy domain
-- Configure the domain DNS settings in Heroku and Namecheap.com.
-The Heroku DNS settings are used to point the domain to the Heroku app.
-*Domain DNS settings - heroku.com*
+- Add two domains to your Heroku app.
 ![domain_dns_heroku](docs/images/deploy/DNS-settings-heroku-namecheap.png)

-*Domain DNS settings - namecheap.com*
+- Configure DNS settings on Namecheap
-    1. Point DNS Target value from "get-job.org" to CNAME host "@"
+    1. Set DNS Target value from subdomain "www.get-job.org" to CNAME host "www"
-    2. Point DNS Target value from "www.get-job.org" to CNAME host "www"
+    2. Set DNS Target value from root domain "get-job.org" to ALIAS host "@"
 ![domain_dns_namecheap](docs/images/deploy/dns-management-namecheap.png)

-- Add SSL certificate in Heroku.
+- Add SSL certificate in Heroku using ACM (Automated Certificate Management).
 Usually, Heroku free dyno plan does not support [SSL certificates for custom domains](https://devcenter.heroku.com/articles/ssl#dynos-and-certificate-options).
 They only provide a free SSL certificate for the _herokuapp.com_ domain.
 In this case, the dyno is upgraded to the **Hobby** plan to enable the SSL certificate for the custom domain.

 ![domain_dns](docs/images/deploy/heroku-ssl-1.png)